Updated on March 30, 2021 by Lyric Fergusson

 5. What are some fun ideas that your child can use to practice proper scissor techniques?

 It can be really beneficial to allow this learning process to be as fun as possible.
 Depending on the child, beginning with paper could prove to be frustrating.
 You know your child best!
 So if that is the case, there are many other places to start in your cutting journey.
 A few fun suggestions of different textures to cut are Play-doh, cookie dough, yarn, straws, foam, or even felt.
 Encouraging new growth in a fun environment can be helpful, especially for children who have a shorter attention span or who get frustrated easily.

 In conclusion, leaping into the world of cutting with scissors can be a really fun and exciting time for your toddler!
 There is a whole world of craft time and learning that will open up for your child as they step into new levels of being creative with scissors.
 Proceeding with caution is always advised, however, you can also move forward with enthusiasm.
-Remember, learning how to cut with scissors is very beneficial for your toddler and will help them develop many life long skills that they will carry for the rest of their life.
+Remember, learning how to cut with scissors is very beneficial for your toddler and will help them develop many life-long skills that they will carry for the rest of their life.

 Learning how to carefully cut paper with scissors is an extremely empowering skill for a toddler.
-Even though it is little dangerous, it is a skill that must be learned and once mastered your little one will be so proud.
+Even though it is a little dangerous, it is a skill that must be learned, and once mastered your little one will be so proud.
 Our son has become a master at cutting out shapes and his favorite Disney characters from coloring pages we print.

 You may also like our other reviews…